fikin/go-complexity-analysis/README.md

 * lines of code
   of golang functions.

-Additionally it counts imports of packages from same application.
-This is indicator of interconnection between packages akin self imports.
-Higher number suggests more interconnections and lower refactoring capability.
+Additionally it counts package imports from same application.
+This is indicator of how interconnected application packages are with each other.
+Higher number suggests more interconnections and lower code refactoring capability.

 # Install